methanoliver/awesome-renpy/README.md

 Pieces of code big enough to be called libraries.

-+ [Lezinventory](https://www.lezcave.com/lezinventory-framework/) - General purpose inventory system.
-+ [Pink Engine](https://pink-productions.itch.io/pink-engine) - Tiled map framework.
-+ [RPG Battle Engine](https://github.com/Habitacle/battle-engine) - What it says on the tin.
-+ [Static chessboard displayable](https://github.com/RuolinZheng08/renpy-static-chessboard) - What it says on the tin.
-Can be used to produce a [full AI-run chess game](https://github.com/RuolinZheng08/renpy-chess).
+### General

 + [RADC](https://github.com/CharlieFuu69/RenPy_Asset_Download_Complement) - A framework to enable a RenPy project to download its own DLC.
 Documentation in Spanish only.
++ [Console](https://github.com/abduelhamit/renpy-ingame-console/) - An in-game console for the player to use (i.e. distinct from the built-in developer console).
+Not well documented at all.
 + [DynamicSpriteManager](https://github.com/alexkrob/dynamicsprites/) - A high-level system for easily defining and compiling the RenPy native LayeredImage.
 Given a directory of images, it will automatically scan and categorize those images for use in a mix-and-match style sprite declaration language based on filenames.
 Documentation inline with code.
++ [Static chessboard displayable](https://github.com/RuolinZheng08/renpy-static-chessboard) - What it says on the tin.
+Can be used to produce a [full AI-run chess game](https://github.com/RuolinZheng08/renpy-chess).

+### Visual novel elements

++ [Renpy Auto Highlight](https://wattson.itch.io/renpy-auto-highlight) - A library to automatically highlight the currently speaking character.
 + [Speech Bubbles](https://github.com/RenpyRemix/speech-bubbles) - A unique look presenting novel text as speech bubbles.
-+ [Console](https://github.com/abduelhamit/renpy-ingame-console/) - An in-game console for the player to use (i.e. distinct from the built-in developer console).
-Not well documented at all.
++ [FancyText](https://github.com/yukinogatari/Ren-Py-FancyText) - Text that can fade in letter-by-letter, and appear in other interesting ways.
++ [Kinetic Text Tags](https://github.com/SoDaRa/Kinetic-Text-Tags) - Text that shakes, waves, bounces, scatters, etc.

+### Gameplay elements

++ [Dating Sim Engine](https://github.com/renpy/dse) - The fundamental code for a Tokimeki Memorial style dating simulation strategy planning game.
++ [
+Navigation Quest Time Routine System](https://github.com/DRincs-Productions/NQTR-toolkit) - A complete system introducing the concepts of location, time and event, producing the framework of a not-quite-point-and-click adventure game.
++ [Lezinventory](https://www.lezcave.com/lezinventory-framework/) - General purpose inventory system.
++ [Pink Engine](https://pink-productions.itch.io/pink-engine) - Tiled map framework.
++ [RPG Battle Engine](https://github.com/Habitacle/battle-engine) - What it says on the tin.
++ [Sheepstorm Battle Framework](https://circle-cosine.itch.io/sheepstorm-battle-framework) - A different battle engine.
++ [Cardgame Framework](https://github.com/renpy/cardgame) - What it says on the tin.
+Ancient code, but still works well in current RenPy.

+### Device imitation

 + [Candella](https://github.com/UnscriptedVN/candella) - Candella is a fork of the AliceOS framework, a Ren'Py framework that provides an operating environment to visual novels.
 This operating environment includes utilities, classes, and other code that lets developers and players write and use apps designed for the system.
 + [Encyclopaedia Framework](https://github.com/jsfehler/renpy-encyclopaedia) - Simplifies creating an encyclopaedia, bestiary, glossary, or similar system.
-+ [FancyText](https://github.com/yukinogatari/Ren-Py-FancyText) - Text that can fade in letter-by-letter, and appear in other interesting ways.
-+ [Kinetic Text Tags](https://github.com/SoDaRa/Kinetic-Text-Tags) - Text that shakes, waves, bounces, scatters, etc.
-+ [GalleryPlus](https://github.com/cheonbyeol/RenPy-GalleryPlus) - Extends the functionality of RenPy's built-in Gallery class.
-Allows looping images, pages, navigation buttons.
-+ [renpy-gallery-inject](https://github.com/Numerlor/renpy-gallery-inject) - Self contained gallery screen, and code to allow the screen and functionality to be patched into existing games without changing their code in any way.
-+ [Renpy Auto Highlight](https://wattson.itch.io/renpy-auto-highlight) - A library to automatically highlight the currently speaking character.
 + [Ren'Py Chat Log](https://github.com/JimTheCactus/chatlogging) -- Library for displaying scrolling chat logs.
 + [Messenger Emulator](https://github.com/sDextra/messenger-emulator) - An advanced library for imitating Telegram Messenger in-game.
 Requires work to adapt to more modern versions of RenPy.
 + [phone message system for renpy](https://nadianova.itch.io/phone-message-system-for-renpy) - Another implementation of a phone, this one works as is.
 + [RenpyPhoneSMS](https://github.com/israelrbb/RenpyPhoneSMS) - And another one.

-+ [Dating Sim Engine](https://github.com/renpy/dse) - The fundamental code for a Tokimeki Memorial style dating simulation strategy planning game.
-+ [Sheepstorm Battle Framework](https://circle-cosine.itch.io/sheepstorm-battle-framework) - RPG style battle engine.
+### Extra content

++ [GalleryPlus](https://github.com/cheonbyeol/RenPy-GalleryPlus) - Extends the functionality of RenPy's built-in Gallery class.
+Allows looping images, pages, navigation buttons.
++ [renpy-gallery-inject](https://github.com/Numerlor/renpy-gallery-inject) - Self contained gallery screen, and code to allow the screen and functionality to be patched into existing games without changing their code in any way.
 + [RPY-VNBE](https://github.com/rjscdev/RPY-VNBE) - A set of multiple libraries, including an achievement system and a number of text effects.
-+ [
-Navigation Quest Time Routine System](https://github.com/DRincs-Productions/NQTR-toolkit) - A complete system introducing the concepts of location, time and event, producing the framework of a not-quite-point-and-click adventure game.
 + [Ren'Py Universal Player](https://github.com/GanstaKingofSA/RenPy-Universal-Player) - An enhanced music room for Ren'Py projects that allows users to play tracks outside the game's story along with sideloaded songs.
-+ [Cardgame Framework](https://github.com/renpy/cardgame) - What it says on the tin.
-Ancient code, but still works well in current RenPy.

 ## Cookbook